-Through our curriculum, we strive to develop the skills, knowledge and learning attitudes of our pupils so that they may become the best that they can be.
 Our Catholic values help children to develop their social and moral code, as they build their sense of uniqueness and self-worth as an individual.
-We also recognise that parents are the primary educators of the faith and we work closely with our parish and our local community in embedding these strong links .
-We aim to foster an ethos of serving both individuals and society.
+We also recognise that parents are the primary educators of the faith and we work closely with the local parish and community in embedding these strong links with our parish and our local community we foster an ethos of serving both individuals and society.

 Our curriculum aims to: